robmcmullen/omnivore/README.rst

 Related Apple Projects
 ----------------------

-Turns out there are a ton of Apple ][ disk imaging tools!
+Turns out there are a ton of Apple ][ disk image viewers and editors!
 I was pointed to the list from the `diskii project <https://github.com/zellyn/diskii>`_, so I've included most of that list here.

 * `a2disk <https://github.com/jtauber/a2disk>`_ (Python 3) DOS 3.3 reader and Applesoft BASIC detokenizer
 * `cppo <https://github.com/RasppleII/a2server/blob/master/scripts/tools/cppo>`_ (Python) a script from the `a2server <http://ivanx.com/a2server/>`_ project to read DOS 3.3 and ProDOS disk images